 The Honors Program is an integrated liberal arts program that emphasizes student discussion of excellent books.
-Honors students can complete the core requirements of general studies courses through the Honors Program and then go on to major in any field.
+Honors students can complete the core general studies requirements through the Honors Program and then go on to major in any field.
 Honors students may also major or minor in Liberal Studies.
 The Honors Program features small classes with fifteen or fewer students, a challenging interdisciplinary and multicultural curriculum, a faculty devoted to undergraduate education, and a community spirit among faculty and students.
-It also offers scholarships, opportunities for travel abroad, internships, and participation in state, regional and national honors conferences.
+It also offers scholarships, opportunities for study abroad, internships, and participation in state, regional and national honors conferences.

 A liberally educated mind is valuable, and Honors Program graduates have succeeded in law, business, education, psychology, criminal justice, computer science, medicine, and government service.
 Majors in every field can complete their core liberal studies requirements through the Honors Program.
 The core courses fit into pre-medical, pre-engineering, pre-veterinary, and pre-law programs and provide excellent preparation for graduate school.